gogins/csound-extended/dependencies/README.md

 Some few of these dependencies are header file only, but all the others are configured and built here and so referenced from the Csound build, and other builds, in this project.

+# Csound

+Csound itself is, of course, a dependency of csound-extended.
+However, Csound is not maintained from this repository.
+It is included as a submodule and built here.
+The reason it is a submodule is that CsoundForAndroid and, potentially, other projects must build Csound from sources.